 As front line providers (physicians, residents, nurse practitioners), we see and assess a lot of patients with syncope.
 Unfortunately, there is no standardized approach.
 There is many inefficiencies and wastage in the assessment of patients with syncope.
 This workshop aims at elevating provider's confidence, efficiency and effectiveness while reducing waste.
 This approach is for all providers who need to care for patients who present with syncope.
-Thursday, November 9 Session ID: 39 Room: 510 Climate Change and Family Medicine 10:15-11:15 (ET) Samantha Green, MD, CCFP; Melissa Lem, MD, FCFP; Claudel Pétrin-Desrosiers, MD, CCFP Learning objectives:
+Thursday, November 9 Session ID: 39 Room: 510 10:15-11:15 (ET) Climate Change and F amily Medicine Samantha Green, MD, CCFP; Melissa Lem, MD, FCFP; Claudel Pétrin-Desrosiers, MD, CCFP Learning objectives: